defmulti/nwbetter/README.md

 -------------

 You've made it far!
 Congratulations.
 Open up the file
-\~/.pthbetter/config in a text editor.
+\~/.nwbetter/config in a text editor.
 You're going to see something like this:

-    [passtheheadphones]
+    [notwhat]
     username =
     password =
     data_dir =